FlohGro-dev/Draftist/Draftist Instructions.md

 - modify Actions
 - Switch labels

-## Created Drafts
+## Created Files

-Draftist will create three new drafts in your library:
+Draftist will create three new files in your iCloud Drive folder at the path `.../Drafts/Library/Scripts`:

-- Draftist Todoist Data Store
+- `DraftistDataStore.json`: Draftist Todoist Data Store
-	- this draft stores data from your Todoist account which is used by several actions
+  - this file stores data from your Todoist account which is used by several actions
   - the data includes:
     - projects (and their metadata)
     - sections (and their metadata)
     - labels (and their metadata)
-	- none of this data leaves your drafts library - it's just used to not always request the data from Todoists API which slows down the process of e.g. creating tasks with settings a lot.
+  - none of this data leaves your iCloud Account, it is synced in the Drafts directory - it's just used to not always request the data from Todoists API which slows down the process of e.g. creating tasks with settings a lot.
-- Draftist Action Group Settings
+- `DraftistSettings.json`: Draftist Action Group Settings
-	- this draft stores the settings you can modify with the [Draftist Settings Action](https://github.com/FlohGro-dev/Draftist/blob/main/Action%20Descriptions.md#Draftist%20Settings)
+  - this file stores the settings you can modify with the [Draftist Settings Action](https://github.com/FlohGro-dev/Draftist/blob/main/Action%20Descriptions.md#Draftist%20Settings)
-- Draftist Function Store
+- `Draftist.js`: Draftist Functions
-	- this draft stores the functions all the Draftist Actions use under the hood.
+  - this file contains the functions all the Draftist Actions use under the hood.
 This enables the update process without the need to reinstall the complete Action Group.

-You can archive them to move them out of your sight, but if you delete them they will be recreated.
-Using drafts to store your settings, your todoist data and the functions themselves in a Draft speeds up execution compared to storing these things in the directory of Drafts.
+I don't recommend to delete these files unless you have issues using Draftist.
+If you delete the `Draftist.js` no Action in the Draftist Action Group will work anymore until you reinstall the file.
+The Settings and Data Store file will be recreated automatically.

 ## Using Draftist